JTX Sprint-7 Review (2026): Is It the Best Home Treadmill Under £1,200?

 JTX Fitness Review

-The JTX Sprint 7 is JTX’s bestselling treadmill, and the point in the range where a running machine becomes properly equipped: a 2.5 CHP motor, 12.4 mph top speed, 12 percent power incline, a hydraulic soft-drop fold, a Cushionstep deck and both Kinomap and Zwift, on offer at £999 in the Summer Sale.
+The JTX Sprint 7 is JTX’s bestselling treadmill, and the point in the range where a running machine becomes properly equipped: a 2.5 CHP motor, 12.4 mph top speed, 12 percent power incline, a hydraulic soft-drop fold, a Cushionstep deck and both Kinomap and Zwift, at £1,149 or £1,091.55 with our discount code.
 Here is our full assessment.

 Best home treadmill in the JTX range